-It is important to understand what contributes towards legalism, and it has been a serious issue for Seventh-day Adventists, who traditionally viewed the Law as strictly the words in the Ten Commandments.
+It is important to understand what contributes towards legalism, which has been a serious issue for Seventh-day Adventists, who traditionally viewed the Law as strictly the words in the Ten Commandments.
 But that is not what we have in our Bibles.
-The Law was part of a narrative given in the first five books of our Bible, the Pentateuch, or Torah writings.
+The Law was part of the narrative of the first five books of our Bible, the Pentateuch, or Torah writings.
 The recurring theme was the covenant, with coming out of Egypt to enter the promised land – symbolic of coming out of sin to enter the Kingdom of heaven.
 God gave us the covenant by promise as a gift, and not by works.

 But when you isolate the Ten Commandments from the rest of the Torah — both from the covenant narrative and the sacrificial law of the Torah, typifying the sacrifice of the Messiah that would bring us deliverance — you are left with a warped, legalistic view of the Law.

-It is true that the entire Law can be summarized in the Ten Commandments; every principle of righteousness expressed more fully in the statutes fits under one or more of the Ten Great Principles.
+It is true that the Ten Commandments are a summary of the entire Law; every principle of righteousness expressed more fully in the statutes fits under one or more of the Ten Great Principles.
 However, the Bible defined the Law much more broadly than we traditionally have.
 Usually, it referred to the Pentateuch, with the writings of the Prophets following; even the latter was sometimes classified under the Law, being that it was the foundation of all the inspired writings.